chrisgabs/swz-samplex/proompts.md

 I uploaded a PDF file containing multiple choice questions.
-Please give me the first 5 questions structured in the following format:
+Please give me all questions structured in the following format:

 ```
 {